harshil1277/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A game developed in Java Script.
-It is a sample game developed in Java Script by me.
+A game developed in Java Script